radicalcourse/mindfulness-symbol/README.md

 ## About the project ##

-In [radicalcourse.org](https://radicalcourse.org) page you will find two visual symbols for **Mindfulness** and **Oneness**.
+[Radicalcourse](https://radicalcourse.org) is a movement with the purpose to design a good life based on the two foundational ideas – **Mindfulness** and **Oneness**.

+These ideas are contrary to the popular beliefs that are currently held in our collective consciousness.
+That is why the course is radical - it is based on the essentially different foundations.

+The two ideas here are expressed as visual symbols.
+The symbols carry the meaning - they remind, inspire and help people to spread the message about this new way of living.

 These symbols can be used freely.
-They can not be protected as commercial trademarks.
+They cannot be protected as commercial trademarks.
 They are open-sourced and belong to everyone.

-When used, the symbols should keep their original meaning and communicate the message about Mindfulness and Oneness.

-These symbols were designed during a period of 2 years by graphic designer from Lithuania.
 The purpose of these symbols is to make the world a better place by spreading the message about the two universal, foundational truths – Mindfulness and Oneness.

-A lot of people have already used these symbols in many different ways.
-You can see more pictures on our [Tumblr](https://radicalcourse.tumblr.com/) page.
+A lot of people are already using these symbols in many different ways.
+See how on our [Tumblr](https://radicalcourse.tumblr.com/) page.
 Send your pictures to the email address that is provided at the bottom of [radicalcourse.org](https://radicalcourse.org) page.

 Spread the message.